 The unique fillings, crunchy coating, and photogenic appearance of Korean hot dogs have made them a favorite to make and share on social media, contributing to their popularity.
 The widespread love for Korean cuisine globally has only increased their appeal.

-You can find this tasty Korean street food in many places in South Korea, especially where tourists go.
+You can find this tasty Korean street food, along with tteokbokki or hotteok, in many places in South Korea, especially where tourists go.
 Myungrang Hotdog is a famous chain that sells them, and you can find its shops in the U.S. too.

 • Potato: For Korean potato corn dogs (gamja hotdog, 감자핫도그), I recommending using frozen french fries cut into small bits with a knife.
 No need to thaw.